Japskua/cloud_services_and_infra_2025/session_7/readme.md

 ## 1. Setting up Docker Swarm on a cloud server

 Now, we finally get to the point of setting up the full system and getting it to work online, in a real production environment.
-For this tutorial, you can use any cloud provider you want.
-I will be demonstrating this using Digital Ocean, as it is easy to use.
+For this tutorial, I will be demonstrating this using Digital Ocean, as it is easy to use.
+You can use whatever you want, but some steps of this tutorial will not apply to your cloud provider.

 You can use the referral code below to get $200 in credit for Digital Ocean.
 Referral Code: https://m.do.co/c/a6ede09eeb46